Campbelltown Sports Stadium: Rugby league

 In the National Rugby League, the stadium was home to the Western Suburbs Magpies club from 1987 until 1999 and was one of the home grounds for the Newtown Jets in 1983.
 The Magpies had merged with the Balmain Tigers for the 2000 season to form the Wests Tigers, and thus, since 2000, this ground is being used on an occasional basis by the Wests Tigers, with four of their twelve annual home games played there, in accordance with their stadium deals.
 The Western Suburbs Magpies junior teams and Ron Massey Cup side also play most of their home games at Campbelltown.

 The record crowd for the ground for a rugby league match has been 20,527 between the Wests Tigers and the North Queensland Cowboys on 14 August 2005.
 The record crowd for Campbelltown in its previous oval configuration was 17,286 between Western Suburbs and St George on 2 August 1991.
 The record crowd for Newtown at the stadium is 10,686 against rival Parramatta in 1983.

-List of rugby league test matches played at Campbelltown Stadium.
+List of rugby league senior international matches played at Campbelltown Stadium.